Features — AI Gateway for Amazon Bedrock¶

 Complete API surface

-Most gateways cover chat completions only. stdapi.ai delivers the full OpenAI surface on AWS: chat completions, embeddings, image generation and editing, text-to-speech, speech-to-text, translation, and file storage — all through standard API calls, with no AWS-specific code in your application. -
+Chat completions are where most gateways stop. stdapi.ai reaches further, bringing the complete OpenAI, Anthropic, and Cohere surface to AWS: chat completions, the Responses API, embeddings, image generation and editing, video generation, text-to-speech, speech-to-text, translation, content moderation, reranking, and file storage — all through standard API calls, with no AWS-specific code in your application. -

 Your data, your account